hphelion/documentation/commercial/GA1/ceph/commercial.ceph-manual-install.md

 	/dev/sda6      32262144 64518143 16128000 83 Linux

-Similarly execute the same command for rest of the partition.
+4. Repeat this command for rest of the partition.

 **If the OSD is for a drive other than the OS drive, prepare it for use with Ceph, and mount it to the directory you just created**: